Osbert Salvin: Biography

 Osbert Salvin was born in Finchley, north London, the second son of the architect Anthony Salvin, of Hawksfold, Sussex.
-He was educated at Westminster and Trinity Hall, Cambridge, taking his degree in 1857.
+He was educated at Westminster School and Trinity Hall, Cambridge, taking his degree in 1857.
 Shortly afterwards he accompanied his second cousin by marriage, Henry Baker Tristram, in a natural history exploration of Tunisia and eastern Algeria.
 Their account of this trip was published in The Ibis in 1859 and 1860.

 In the autumn of 1857, he made the first of several visits to Guatemala, returning there with Frederick DuCane Godman in 1861.
 It was during this journey that the Biologia Centrali-Americana was planned.

 In 1871 Salvin became editor of The Ibis.
 He was appointed to the Strickland Curatorship in the University of Cambridge, and produced his Catalogue of the Strickland Collection.
 He was one of the original members of the British Ornithologists' Union.
 He produced the volumes on the Trochilidae and the Procellariidae in the Catalogue of Birds in the British Museum.
 One of his last works was the completion of Lord Lilford's Coloured Figures of British Birds (1897).